b-cubed-eu/virtual-suitability-cube/README.md

 ### Authors
 Rocìo Beatriz Cortès Lobos (Unibo), Matilde Martini (Unibo), Michele Di Musciano (UnivAQ), Duccio Rocchini (Unibo)

+### Next steps (Nov.
+2025)
+* Add temporal dimension ⏲️
+* Add an uncertainty measure
+* Add the Dissimilarity Index to measure the distance between training points and predictors
+* Incorporate DeepMaxEnt

 # Suitability Cube
 Species suitability refers to how favorable an environment is for a species to survive, reproduce, and grow in a specific area and time.
 It takes into account factors like climate, landscape, and resource availability.